We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-You can incorporate magnesium into your diet with vegetables, dairy products, legumes, chicken, meat and whole grains.
+You can incorporate magnesium into your diet by consuming vegetables, dairy products, legumes, chicken, meat, and whole grains.

-Bottom Line: Magnesium is an important mineral that helps regulate blood pressure.
+Bottom line: Magnesium is an essential mineral that helps regulate blood pressure.
 Find it in whole foods, such as legumes and whole grains.

 High blood pressure affects a large proportion of the world’s population.

-While drugs are one way to treat the condition, there are many other natural techniques that can help.
+While drugs are one way to treat the condition, there are many other natural techniques, including eating certain foods that can help.

 Controlling your blood pressure through the methods in this article may, ultimately, help you lower your risk of heart disease.

 Shop for over-the-counter remedies